 What standards are used to shape learning at DAA?

-We utilize Connecticut Common Core Standards in our unit and lesson planning.
+We utilize the Connecticut Common Core Standards in our unit and lesson planning.
+In addition, we use Next Generation Science Standards (NGSS); Connecticut Core and UAE Social Studies Standards; and UAE Moral Education Standards.

-How do you teach Literacy?
+How do we teach Literacy?